michalkmet/xp-orange-minesweeper-graduation-final/BACKLOG.md

 User Story 3: Reveal the number of bombs around
 As a user, I want to see the number of bombs around when player reveals the square and appropriate message

-- ⚠ TODO UAT3.1 When player clears square [2;0] and there are 3 bombs around then I should see '
+- ✅ DONE UAT3.1 When player clears square [2;0] and there are 3 bombs around then I should see '

 ```
 +-+-+-+